zgabievi/awesome-fe-resources/README.md

 ### Tools
 - [MJML](https://mjml.io) - MJML is a markup language designed to reduce the pain of coding a responsive email.
 Its semantic syntax makes it easy and straightforward and its rich standard components library speeds up your development time and lightens your email codebase.
 MJML’s open-source engine generates high quality responsive HTML compliant with best practices.
 - [Sentry](https://sentry.io) - Sentry is an open-source company, providing an application monitoring platform that helps you identify issues in real-time.
 Here we cover everything about the product, the platform integrations, and self-hosted Sentry.
+- [@pika/pack](https://www.pika.dev/blog/introducing-pika-pack/) - @pika/pack connects pre-configured plugins to build and optimize your package for you.
+Plugins wrap already-popular tools like Babel and Rollup with options already optimized for npm.
+This lets @pika/pack build your package without much (if any) configuration required on your part.

 ### ONLINE Resources
 - [javascript.info](https://javascript.info/) - The Modern JavaScript Tutorial.
 From the basics to advanced topics with simple, but detailed explanations.